 This section, essentially, states how you’ll be selecting your winner (randomly, usually, with Sweepstakes) and how you’ll notify them.

-You also cover what happens if the winner fails to respond or fails to receive the email (due to spam or email security settings) after you announce the contest winner.
+You also cover what happens if they fail to respond or fail to receive the email (due to spam or email security settings) after you announce the contest winner.

 You need to cover what your policy is about prize forfeiture, and whether you’ll award the prize to another winner if the initial winner fails to get in touch.